-WooCommerce is perfect for small and medium-sized online stores.
-It’s a free open source eCommerce plugin and in the last few years has seen unbelievable growth.
+WooCommerce is perfect for small and medium-size online stores.
+It is free open source eCommerce plugin and in the last few years it has unbelievable growth.

 Out of the box, WooCommerce isn’t as potent as Magento, but there are many good plugins ready to meet supplementary requirements, including:

 - Backend management and reporting is very simple and manageable to operate, without the understanding of any coding

 - Products and categories are straightforward to add and manage

 - One of the most settled eCommerce solutions

 - Search engine friendly